BurntSushi/rebar/CONTRIBUTING.md

 executable to your program to test it.
 2. Add a new regex engine entry to [`benchmarks/engines.toml`](benchmarks/engines.toml).
 This makes it available as an engine that one can use inside benchmark definitions.
+See the [FORMAT.md](FORMAT.md) document for what kind of things are supported.
+One important bit here is that getting the version number *must* act as a receipt that the regex engine has been built and can be run successfully in the current environment.
 3. Check that `rebar build <regex-engine-name>` works for your regex engine.
-3. Add your regex engine to the basic benchmark definition `all` in [`benchmarks/definitions/test.toml`](benchmarks/definitions/test.toml).
+4. Add your regex engine to the basic benchmark definition `all` in [`benchmarks/definitions/test.toml`](benchmarks/definitions/test.toml).
-4. Test that everything works by running `rebar measure -f '^test/all$' -e go/regexp --verify --verbose`, but with `go/regexp` replaced with the name of the regex engine you added to `engines.toml`.
+5. Test that everything works by running `rebar measure -f '^test/all$' -e go/regexp --verify --verbose`, but with `go/regexp` replaced with the name of the regex engine you added to `engines.toml`.
 You should see output like `test/all,go/regexp,count,1.20.1,OK`.
-5. Add the engine to benchmark definitions as appropriate.
+6. Add the engine to benchmark definitions as appropriate.
-6. Submit a pull request.
+7. Submit a pull request.
 Ensure that others are able to checkout your PR, run `rebar build <name>` and are able to test it by running `rebar measure -e
 <name> --verify --verbose`. **CI must be able to run `rebar build` in its
 entirety successfully.**